terhechte/appventure/guides/catalyst/how/sandbox.md

 ---

-# How do I configure the macOS sandbox how/sandbox.md

 The macOS sandbox is a system that allows you to define which operating system services your app target is allowed to use.
 Here's a list of the available options: